-The Group continues to incur losses amid volatile economic conditions.
-Accordingly, management has identified the existence of impairment indicators and conducted an impairment assessment on its plant and equipment.
+Management has identified the existence of impairment indicators on the plant and equipment in relation to the Securex GS cash generating unit ("CGU") given the unit's operating profits being lower than originally budgeted and uncertain economic conditions.
+Consequently management conducted an impairment assessment on its plant and equipment.
 This involved a comparison of the carrying value of the plant and equipment to its recoverable amount determined based on the value-in-use (discounted cash flow) method.